yuyuan12138/MethFinder/README.md

 There are several improvements planned for this repository:

 - [ ] Add a link to the article and web resources.
-- [ ] Implement and commit drawing functions for data visualization.
+- [x] Implement and commit drawing functions for data visualization.
+- [ ] Upgrade README.md about config.py.
+- [ ] Add Attention map drawing function.
+- [ ] Upgrade requirements.txt